gaetanlop/Commonlit-Readability-Competition/README.md

 * mask words randomly during training
 * smart batching
 * Mixout (the idea come from this paper)
+* Training the model on classification task then on regression task

 * Before diving into the training of huge transformer models, I wanted to experiments wth simpler ones in order to create a baseline.
 At first, I generated different features based on usual readability formula and then trained a gradient boosting model on this generated dataset.
 I then switched to RNN, but they seemed to perform worse than gradient boosting and feature engineering models.
 Thus, I started to use transformers and learn about the hugging face library.
 	Path to training bert models.